abant07/ccsbase2/README.md

 To train the model, make sure you have ``CCSMLDatabase.db`` in the same directory as ``train.py``.
 This process takes 10 minutes to train fulldataset on a M4 Pro Macbook Pro.

 Run the following code in another file.
-To train the model without using METLIN data set ``use_metlin=False`` and to set a threshold for how many datapoints you want in a subclass in order to include it in the training and test sets, set ``subclass_frequency_threshold=N`` where N is a number > 0.
+To train the model without using METLIN dataset ``use_metlin=False`` and to set a threshold for how many datapoints you want in a subclass in order to include it in the training and test sets, set ``subclass_frequency_threshold=N`` where N is a number > 0.
+You can optionally set ``subclass_frequency_threshold=None``

 ```python
 from train import CCSBase2